 The construction of Harmon Air Force Base would change all that.
 Stephenville was inside the largest area specified in the 1940 lend-lease agreement between the United States and Great Britain: 1859 acres of land in the northeast end of St. George's Bay.
 Harmon Field became the largest U.S. air force base outside the continental U.S. and a major refueling stop for aircraft en route to Europe.

-Construction began in 1941, with the creation of a support camp, where more than 1500 men from the surrounding area soon found work as tinsmiths, sheet metal workers, construction laborers, carpenters, etc...
-The population increased to over 7000 virtually overnight.
-The scope of the impact upon Stephenville was immense.
+Construction of the base began in 1941, with the creation of a support camp.
+More than 1500 men from the surrounding area soon found work in such occupations as tinsmiths, sheet metal workers, construction laborers, carpenters, etc. The impact upon Stephenville was significant with the population increasing to over 7000 virtually overnight.

-With the end of the age of supersonic bombers, however, came the end of Harmon Field.
+During the Cold War in the 1950s and 1960s world tensions increased and Harmon's strategic location made it an even more valued asset.
+As the tensions of the Cold War began to ease, the need for such a large Air Force base lessened.
 The closing of the base in 1966 was a blow to the economy, but the town was left with over one hundred million dollars worth of military buildings and a world-class airport.